Urigo/WhatsApp-Clone-Client-React/README.md

 `yarn`

-Run the the codegen to generate Typescript types from GraphQL (this step requires the server to be cloned under the same repo and its folder to be with it's default name):
+Run the codegen to generate Typescript types from GraphQL (this step requires the server to be cloned under the same repo and its folder to be with it's default name):

 `yarn codegen`